[Python] That's it! A summary of pytest mocks!

 Mocking instance methods

-First, let's look at mocking instance methods, which are likely to be used in many cases.
+First, let's look at mocking instance methods, which are likely to be used in many situations.

-For example, if you have a class called UserInfo that defines a method called get_name() that returns a str type value, the implementation would be as follows:
+For example, if you have a class called UserInfo and it has a method called get_name() that returns a value of type str, an example implementation would be as follows.

 def test_get_name(mocker): test_name = "Test name" # Mock of get_name() of UserInfo class mocker.patch.object( UserInfo, "get_name", return_value=test_name )

-the target class object and method if you want to specify a return value specify the value of return_value
+if you want to specify a return value, the value of `return_value`you specify

 Mocking a method in a specific module